jamesmqle/TablatureConverter/README.md

 ---

 ## Design Document
-The [design-document](https://github.com/jamesmqle/TablatureConverter/blob/main/Updated_SOFTWARE%20DESIGN%20DOCUMENT.pdf) describes the high level organization of the system as well as individual components.
+The [design document](https://github.com/jamesmqle/TablatureConverter/blob/main/Updated_SOFTWARE%20DESIGN%20DOCUMENT.pdf) describes the high level organization of the system as well as individual components.
 Informative class and sequence diagrams are provided and Maintenance scenarios are discussed.

 ---